Nanotubes

 scalable assembly of nanotubes from the bottom up.

-The system works by remotely oscillating positive and negative
+The system works by remotely oscillating positive and

-long wires.
-Cherukuri’s specially designed Tesla coil even
+together into long wires.
+Cherukuri’s specially designed

-pulled toward the coil over long distances.
+nanotube wires are pulled toward the coil over long

-Rice University chemist Paul Cherukuri, left, Texas A&M
+University chemist Paul Cherukuri, left, Texas A&M

 graduate student Lindsey Bornhoeft, center, and Rice